 There is no in the second equation

 In a generalized sense, the Gauss method can be represented as follows:

 - element in i row, j column

 For the deviation reduction, the Gauss method modifications are used.
-They based on the fact that the larger the denominator the lower the deviation.
-These modifications are Gauss method with maximum selection in a column and Gauss method with a maximum choice in the entire matrix.
-As the name implies, before each stem of variable exclusion the element with maximum value is searched for in a row (entire matrix) and row permutation is performed, so it will change places with .
+They are based on the fact that the larger the denominator the lower the deviation.
+These modifications are the Gauss method with maximum selection in a column and the Gauss method with a maximum choice in the entire matrix.
+As the name implies, before each stem of variable exclusion the element with maximum value is searched for in a row (entire matrix) and the row permutation is performed, so it will change places with .

-How can you get rid of division?
+How can you get rid of the division?
 By multiplying the row by before subtracting.
 Then you have to subtract , multiplyied by without any division.

-Bareiss offered to divide the expression above by and showed that whether the initial matrix elements are the whole numbers then the resulting number will be whole.
+Bareiss offered to divide the expression above by and showed that where the initial matrix elements are the whole numbers then the resulting number will be whole.
 It's also assumed that for the zero row .

-By the way, the fact that Bareiss algorithm reduces integral elements of the initial matrix to a triangular matrix with integral elements, i.e. without deviation accumulation, it quite an important feature from the standpoint of machine arithmetic.
+By the way, the fact that the Bareiss algorithm reduces integral elements of the initial matrix to a triangular matrix with integral elements, i.e. without deviation accumulation, it quite an important feature from the standpoint of machine arithmetic.

-Bareiss algorithm can be may be represented as:
+The Bareiss algorithm can be represented as: